tdwg/vocab/documentation-specification.md

 The landing page SHOULD include the HTTP IRI that identifies the standard.
 The text of the landing page SHOULD indicate that the identifying HTTP IRI is the IRI that should be cited and is the IRI to which hyperlinks SHOULD be made.
 Providing this information is important because content negotiation might redirect users to some other IRI that is specific to the delivery mechanism and that might be subject to change at some time in the future.

-**3.1.4 Link to TDWG**
+**3.1.3 Link to TDWG**

 The landing page MUST make it clear that this is a TDWG standard and SHOULD provide a link to the TDWG home page.

-**3.1.5 Abstract**
+**3.1.4 Abstract**

 An abstract MUST provide a brief description of the purpose of the standard.

-**3.1.6 Status of the standard:**
+**3.1.5 Status of the standard**

-One of the status categories listed at [http://www.tdwg.org/standards/status-and-categories/](http://www.tdwg.org/standards/status-and-categories/).
+The status MUST be one of the status categories listed at [http://www.tdwg.org/standards/status-and-categories/](http://www.tdwg.org/standards/status-and-categories/).

-**3.1.7 Preferred citation**
+**3.1.6 Preferred citation**

 The landing page SHOULD indicate a preferred citation for the standard that includes at least the name of the standard and the IRI.
-The exact format and content of the citation is not specified by this standard.
+The exact format and content of the citation is not specified by this specification.

-**3.1.8 Links to parts of the standard**
+**3.1.7 Links to parts of the standard**

 Each part of the standard SHOULD be listed, with a hyperlink that leads to that part (Section 2.2).
-The parts MUST include at least one descriptive document, whose form is described in section 3.2.
+The parts MUST include at least one descriptive document, whose form is described in Section 3.2.

 ### **3.2 Descriptive documents** ###